NicoD-SBC/armbian-gaming/README.md

 "0078:err:richedit:ReadStyleSheet skipping optional destination 0078:err:richedit:ReadStyleSheet skipping optional destination"

 When that happens, open a 2nd terminal and type : wineserver -k

 After building Xonotic you go to the directory : cd ~/xonotic

 To run Xonotic :
   ./all run

 To use Malior-droid :
   adb connect localhost:5555
   scrcpy -s localhost:5555

+If Malior-droid doesn't work use this : malior-droid stop malior-droid start

 To open dolphin type :  (removed dolphin for now until I can fix it) dolphing-emu